Welcome BackWelcome Back

 Customers receive a percentage of their spend back as credit.
 Transparent, easy to understand, but attracts value-seekers rather than loyal customers.

 For most independent restaurants and small chains, visit-based programs with a tier upgrade layer outperform pure cashback on retention metrics.
-In our experience with restaurants across LATAM, the combination of stamps + one tier unlock at visit #10 is the format with the highest 90-day retention.
+In our experience across LATAM, the combination of stamps plus one tier unlock at visit #10 is the format with the highest 90-day retention.

 Setting up your loyalty program: what you actually need